NYT Word Games: A Journey of Mental Stimulation

 This was one I needed the community earlier than usual.

 It’s incredible how these games keep my often 1000-miles-a-minute brain occupied.
+The allure of these games lies not only in their entertainment value but also in their ability to captivate and stimulate the mind.
+They serve as mental exercises, sharpening cognitive abilities and fostering creativity.
+With each puzzle solved, I feel a sense of accomplishment and growth.
 Spelling Bee, to be played to completion, needs a subscription, which is roughly $5 a month.
 Of course, I got the subscription.

 I only sometimes complete all the puzzles daily, but I can’t resist the urge to return.
 These games have become a daily ritual that I genuinely enjoy.
 They pass the time and give me a sense of achievement.